IriLrnr/EvIBM/DOCUMENTATION.md

 #### The graph <a name="graph"></a>
 It begins with one population with individuals, that have a genome, coordinates and a species (and it's list of compatible and spatial neighbors.
 At first, the individuals are identical, so **genetic flow** exists between all individuals.
 But further in time, the individuals accumulate diffences.
-In that case, genetic flow can be constructed as **graph**.

-In this graph, the vertices corespond to individuals, and an edge exists between two vertices if the two individuals are genetically compatible (independently of geography).
+In that case, genetic flow can be constructed as a **graph**, where the vertices corespond to individuals, and an edge exists between two vertices if the two individuals are genetically compatible (independently of geography), if they're compared.

-To make the correspondence between the graph and the individual, each vertex has an index that is the same as the `Population` vector's index of its corresponding individual.
-As the generations pass, species connect and disconnect, as shown bellow (it can be seen forward or backwards)
+Each vertix of the graph correpond to an individual.
+When two individuals are compared, if they are compatible, an edge between those individual is added.

 ![](./figs/species.png)